THE PUBLIC THEATER ANNOUNCES THREE NEW COMMUNITY PARTNERS

 “Lear has been so generous sharing her vision for this work with the other artists from around the country,” said Seattle Rep’s Associate Artistic Director Marya Sea Kaminski.

 “The passion and energy intrinsic to this program is contagious; I am so excited at the prospect of sharing it with our artists, audiences, and communities in Seattle.”

-In May 2015, Oskar Eustis, Lear deBessonet, Todd Almond, and Dr. Shirley Bryce Heath all travelled to Detroit to support Mosaic Youth Theatre, an affiliate that was presenting the Public Works production of The Tempest at the Detroit Institute of Arts with a cast of over 100 young people from more than 50 different schools.
+In May 2015, Oskar Eustis, Lear deBessonet, Todd Almond, and Dr. Shirley Bryce Heath all traveled to Detroit to support Mosaic Youth Theatre, an affiliate that was presenting the Public Works production of The Tempest at the Detroit Institute of Arts with a cast of over 100 young people from more than 50 different schools.
 Mosaic, which has toured past productions to Africa, Asia, Europe, and throughout the U.S., has begun a tour of Public Works’ The Tempest, which started with an outdoor performance in downtown Detroit this past summer.
-In addition, inspired by Public Works, Mosaic is creating its own Shakespeare adaptation in May of 2016, A Midsummer SOULstice, blending Shakespeare with soul hits of the 60s and 70s.
+In addition, inspired by Public Works, Mosaic is creating its own Shakespeare adaptation in May of 2016, A Midsummer Soulstice, blending Shakespeare with soul hits of the '60s and '70s.
 Mosaic is also strongly considering producing another Public Works production in 2017.

 ABOUT DALLAS THEATER CENTER